 people, in our community and in the world that were far greater than what mere

-men could do, let alone one man.
+men could do.
 God wants all His people to live faithfully

 loving our enemies.
-We can accomplish more than any gun in the hand of any
+We can accomplish more than any gun in the hand of a

-soldier of any army.
-People are so used to the knee-jerk reaction of hatred
+soldier.
+People are so used to the knee-jerk reaction of violence

 we are doing it on the grounds of faith, it causes them to consider the

-possibility that God is in the world through His people, the Church.
-As a
+possibility that God is in the world through His people, and as a

-afford to suffer hardship as good soldiers of Christ Jesus, and we can afford
+afford to suffer hardship as good soldiers of Christ Jesus.
+We can afford

-to forgive our enemies and give them what they need, because God supplies our
+to forgive our enemies and give them what they need, because God is supplying our

 needs, and He has forgiven us and accepted us into His family.